HeptaAurium/pamas/README.md

 * Run `composer install`.
 * Run `php artisan migrate`.
 * Then serve the project either by `php artisan serve` or `php -S localhost:5500 it public/`.

+# Basics
+P@Mas is primarily developed to be used in management of payrolls for schools, this however, does not limit it to just that